Getting ready to go back to school? Read these 6 useful back to school ideas for parents for a smooth transition this school year.

 If you’re like me, you’re in denial it’s nearly time for school.
 “I thought it was still mid-July!”
 I told my husband as we neared the beginning of August.
-Except I’m realizing I now need back to school tips for parents.

 If you’re even more like me, summers weren’t too different from the regular school year.
 Both my husband and I work, so my eldest attended summer camp while the twins stayed with the nanny.
-We’ve kept the routine pretty consistent, whether it was April of July.
+We’ve kept the routine pretty consistent, whether it was April or July.

 Below are 6 back to school tips for parents and kids.